Strathcona CountyLET NATURE BE YOUR GUIDE IN

 Strathcona County Attractions & Events

 Sherwood Park’s Heritage Mile is a street that has heritage buildings dating back to a time before Sherwood Park even existed.
-Walk, bicycle, jog or drive “the mile” and see the historical 1920 Smeltzer House Centre for the Arts and Culture, Monument Park, Smyth Farm, and more.
-You can tour the Heritage Mile from the Broadmoor Boulevard traffic circle to Main Boulevard in Sherwood Park.
+Walk, bicycle, jog or drive “the mile” and see the historical 1920 Smeltzer House Centre for the Arts and Culture, Monument Park, Smyth Farm, and more from the Broadmoor Boulevard traffic circle to Main Boulevard in Sherwood Park.

-The Strathcona County Museum & Archives in Sherwood Park showcases rotating exhibits that portray Strathcona County’s natural and human history.
+The Strathcona County Museum and Archives in Sherwood Park is a showcase of rotating exhibits that portray the County’s natural and human history.
 Explore special exhibits, old RCMP jail cells, and an indigenous display.
 Opening this summer is a new attraction located just south of Sherwood Park–The Mennonite Heritage Farm will showcase Mennonite heritage and agrarian culture.

 Visit Centre in the Park where the Community Centre is a year-round hub for events, cultural and learning activities.
-It includes the library, the art gallery @501, indoor event spaces and outdoor plazas.
-It is located on Festival Lane near County Hall, just off Sherwood Drive.
+It includes the library, Gallery@501 art gallery, indoor event spaces and outdoor plazas, located on Festival Lane, just off Sherwood Drive.
 Within walking distance, Festival Place – a vibrant multi-use centre for the arts, hosts over 100 professional performances and summer’s Qualico Patio Series each year.
 Millennium Place is a multi-purpose recreation facility located off Broadmoor Boulevard and offers family and sports activities for all ages.

 Eat Shop Stay